Passeriformes / Cisticolidae / Cisticola

 Behavior & Ecology

-Very small insectivorous birds, sometimes found in small groups.
-Breeding season coincides with rains, with two broods per year in many regions.
-Males are generally polygynous, though some are monogamous.
-Males construct the initial nest structure deep in grasses and use display flights to attract females.
-The cup-shaped nest features an overhead canopy of tied leaves for camouflage, constructed from bound living leaves, plant down, cobwebs, and grass.
-Females complete the nest and incubate 3-6 eggs, which hatch after about 10 days.
-Females change mates frequently and rarely remain in the same territory, while males maintain non-overlapping song-territories that shift daily.
-Some females breed in their first year.
+Insectivorous, sometimes found in small groups.
+Breeding coincides with rains; up to two broods per year.
+Males are generally polygynous, building an initial nest structure deep in grasses to attract females.
+Accepted females complete the cup-shaped nest with a canopy of tied leaves for camouflage using felted plant-down, cobwebs, and grass.
+Clutch size is 3–6 eggs; incubation lasts about 10 days.
+Females change mates frequently and rarely stay in the same territory, while males maintain shifting, non-overlapping song territories.

 Source: Wikipedia · CC BY-SA 3.0